ramonszo/zuck.js/README.md

 [![Zuck.JS demo](https://raw.githubusercontent.com/ramon82/assets/master/zuck.js/preview.gif)](https://on.ramon82.com/2ojlR5C)

 ## Add stories EVERYWHERE
 MWHAHAHAHA.
 Seriously.
-This script is a copy of Facebook Stories of a copy of Facebook Messenger Day of a copy of WhatsApp status of a copy of Instagram stories of a copy of Snapchat stories.
+This script is a copy of Facebook Stories of ~~a copy of Facebook Messenger Day (RIP)~~ of a copy of WhatsApp status of a copy of Instagram stories of a copy of Snapchat stories.

 You can read stories from any endpoint (JSON, Firebase, etc.) and the script will do the rest.